 Frequently, change becomes harder when the organization starts to turn around.
 At Chrysler, the pace of change dropped off dramatically when profits started to appear regularly, and Bob Eaton began to fatten middle management again, adding layers between line workers and decision makers.
 Complacency is an ever-present danger when changes start to take effect.

 The example of Chrysler also shows that cultural change, though powerful, is always subject to the whims of senior leaders.
-In the late 1990s, Chrysler CEO Robert Eaton chose to sell the company to Daimler-Benz (at an immense personal profit).
-Strong leaders dropped away or were asked to resign, and Chrysler reverted to "old-style" behavior: massive, simple cost-cutting, lack of clear and honest communication, and concentrating on short-term fixes rather than more constructive long-term investments.
+After the sale to Daimler-Benz, strong leaders dropped away or were asked to resign, and Chrysler reverted to massive, simple cost-cutting, lack of clear and honest communication, and using short-term fixes.

 There is a great deal of literature on cultural change, but successful efforts generally involve the services of an experienced consultant to provide some guidance and unbiased feedback.
 As the Chrysler example shows, vigilance by the senior leaders and process owners is also required over the long term.

-Rensis Likert suggested that major changes could take two or three years before the results showed.
+Rensis Likert wrote that major changes could take two or three years before the results showed.
 The lag time may be shorter if your commitment to the program is deep and shows clearly; if your vision of what your business should look like is clear; and if all of your actions are consistent with this vision.
-For example, at advertising giant Ogilvy & Mather, posters and cards are issued to each employee with clear, colloquial statements on "how we do business" (signed by David Ogilvy).
-At Chrysler, the pace of change was slowed by structural problems (e.g., dealerships are independently owned) and by the jaded viewpoints of many industry insiders.
-Another problem has been the onset of complacency, as winning products, record profits, and high sales erased the "emergency" atmosphere that contributed to the speed of change.
+For example, at advertising giant Ogilvy & Mather, posters and cards are issued to each employee with clear, colloquial statements on “how we do business” (signed by David Ogilvy).
+At Chrysler, the pace of change was slowed by structural problems (e.g., dealerships are independently owned) and by the jaded viewpoints of many who had seen fads come and go.
+Another problem has been the onset of complacency, as winning products, record profits, and high sales erased the “emergency” atmosphere that contributed to the speed of change.

 While simple cost-cutting may show faster results, the profits don’t stay for long.
 The cost-cutting programs of Roger Smith and Richard Stempel resulted in the biggest losses in GM’s history, while the cultural change programs of Chrysler stopped the company’s losses and increased its market share for the first time in years.
 Chrysler’s own cost-cutting after the takeover resulted in problems getting new products developed and produced, and do not appear to have helped profits, since sales also fell.
 You can’t make a tree grow larger by cutting the roots.